JAForbes/stagnant/readme.md

 ```

 It's best to not use `p` after calling flush as the total duration of rootEvent will be less than the summed duration of any child events... which would be weird.

+Keep in mind, `flush` doesn't wait for other events to finish that is your responsibility.
+Generally call `flush` in a `finally` that wraps your entrypoint.

+That's a high level philisophical distinction in stagnant with other libraries, there's next to no magic, just a nice pure dose of sugar.

 ### stagnant.Options